-It so happens that if a well-informed observer somehow knows the rank-ordering of the components of $\beta^p$ for each p - that is, which entry is the largest, which second largest, etc., then that information alone, without knowing the actual magnitudes, is sufficient to determine b asymptotically with zero error almost surely, using an appropriate MAPS estimator.
-The resulting consistent estimator is unexpected because the asymptotics are not with regard to sample size n tending to infinity, but rather dimension $p \to \infty$ with fixed n.
+It so happens that if a well-informed observer somehow knows the rank-ordering of the components of $\beta^p$ for each p - that is, which entry is the largest, which second largest, etc., resulting consistent estimator is unexpected because the asymptotics are not with regard to sample size n tending to infinity, but rather dimension $p \to \infty$ with fixed n.

 In fact, significantly less information than this is needed to create a consistent MAPS estimator in this sense.
-It suffices to be able to separate the components of beta into ordered 373 groups, where the rank ordering of the groups is known, but not the ordering within groups.
-374 The meaning of ordered groups and the constraints on group sizes are explained below.
+It suffices to be able to separate the components of beta into ordered groups, where the rank ordering of the groups is known, but not the ordering within groups.
+The meaning of ordered groups and the constraints on group sizes are explained below.